-I love receiving any kind of card.
 Do not panic when you see how many cards I have received.
 The written words make every card different and special.
 My 'favs' are many but just ones that grab me on the day and do not mean exclusive wants.
-I just love getting mail.
+I love getting mail.
+Use my favourites as a guide to my personality.

-Of course I still have time to look for interesting postcards, knitting and reading (mainly crime fiction and biographies).
+Of course I still have time to look for interesting postcards, knitting and reading (mainly crime fiction, thrillers and biographies).
 I have been collecting children's books for several years and, as my daughter works with pre-school children, I have a good excuse to buy more.
-I have a great laugh.
+I have a quirky sense of humour and a great laugh.
 Christmas is my favourite time of the year.
-I wish the joy and love shown at this time could last all year.
+I wish the joy and love shown at this time could last all year.,

 Just remembered: Please date your card as I like to keep track of how long (or short) a time your message takes to reach me.
 Also, if it does not add to your costs, please send your card in an envelope.
 Australia Post uses a dark, large postmark which covers up your words (as I said earlier they are as important as the card).